ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 a ``blocksize=32``.
 A layout of ``4,6`` is supported for C96 with a blocksize of 32.

-The FV3atm will utilize the write grid component if ``quilting`` is set to .true.
+The UFSATM will utilize the write grid component if ``quilting`` is set to .true.
 In this case, the required MPI tasks for the write grid component are the product of the ``write_groups`` and the ``write_tasks_per_group`` in the ``model_configure`` file.